 There are a few border shops on both sides of the border, on the German side nearest to the border there are mostly liquor stores and on the Danish side, there were some clothing outlets.
 I did some shopping as I had forgotten to take with me a wind-rain jacket and I also withdraw some cash, as Denmark does not use the Euro.

 After Kruså I headed towards Aabenraa, Aabenraa is located at the head of the Aabenraa Fjord, the city had a nice beach area.
-It was a chilly day, not many people out on the beach.
+It was a chilly day, not many people were out on the beach.
 At this time of day, I was hungry.
-When you cycle you burn a lot of calories, which is your energy you need to resupply as often as you can.
+When you cycle you burn a lot of calories, which is the energy you need to resupply as often as you can.
 I do have three regular meals, and then I eat between the meals while I cycle.

 I turned my attention to the Beach Pit in Aabenraa where I had my lunch for the day.
 I had a great hamburger, probably the best I ever have had, I guess it was the gravy that made it so juicy and great tasting.
-After my meal, I continued I took it easy, not to much tempo as I normally do as I was really full from the meal.
+After my meal, I continued I took it easy, not too much tempo as I normally do as I was really full from the meal.
 After burning some calories from my meal, I increased my speed on my way to Kolding.

 I did not stop long in Kolding, what I saw was some nice architecture in the city center area.
 Kolding is located at the head of Kolding Fjord in the Region of Southern Denmark.
 On this part of my cycling trip, I’m passing by a few cities in Denmark that are located at the end of a fjord.